shankaranandh/developer-hub/tutorials/cd-pipelines/kubernetes/gcp-cloud-func.md

 ---
 sidebar_position: 1
 hide_table_of_contents: true
-title: Manifest
+title: Google Cloud Function
 ---

-# Deploy a Kubernetes Manifest
+# Google Cloud Function Deployment

 ```mdx-code-block
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 ```

 This tutorial will get you started with Harness Continuous Delivery (CD).
-We will guide you through deploying a Guestbook application using Harness CD pipeline and GitOps methods.
+We will guide you through deploying a application using Harness CD pipeline.

-The Guestbook application uses a publicly available Kubernetes manifest and Docker image.

 :::info